Henry L. Dawes: Political career

 Dawes joined the Republican Party and was elected to the Massachusetts House of Representatives, serving in 1848–1849 and in 1852.
 He served in the state Senate in 1850.
 He was elected as a delegate to the Massachusetts Constitutional Convention of 1853.

-From 1853 to 1857, he served as appointed state district attorney for the western district of Massachusetts.
+From 1853 to 1857 Dawes served as appointed state district attorney for the western district of Massachusetts.
 He was elected to the United States House of Representatives in 1856, serving multiple terms until 1875.
-In 1868, he received 2,000 shares of stock in the Crédit Mobilier of America railroad construction company from Representative Oakes Ames, as part of the Union Pacific railway's influence-buying efforts.
+In 1868 he received 2,000 shares of stock in the Crédit Mobilier of America railroad construction company from Representative Oakes Ames, as part of the Union Pacific railway's influence-buying efforts.

-In March 1871, Dawes supported federal financing for Ferdinand Vandeveer Hayden's fifth geological survey of the territories, which became a driving force in the creation of Yellowstone National Park.
+In March 1871 Dawes supported federal financing for Ferdinand Vandeveer Hayden's fifth geological survey of the territories, which became a driving force in the creation of Yellowstone National Park.
 Dawes's son, Chester Dawes, was a member of the survey team.
 Annie, the first commercial boat on Yellowstone Lake, was purportedly named after his daughter, Anna Dawes.
 In late 1871 and early 1872, Dawes became an ardent supporter of a bill to create Yellowstone National Park in order to preserve its wilderness and resources.

-In 1875, he was chosen by the state legislature (as was the practice at the time) to succeed William B. Washburn as U.S. Senator from Massachusetts.
+In 1875 Dawes was chosen by the state legislature (as was the practice at the time) to succeed William B. Washburn as U.S. Senator from Massachusetts.
 He served multiple terms, until 1893.

 During his long period of legislative activity, Dawes served in the House on the committees on elections, ways and means, and appropriations.
 He took a prominent part in passage of the anti-slavery and Reconstruction measures during and after the Civil War, in tariff legislation, and in the establishment of a fish commission.
 He also initiated the production of daily weather reports to be provided by the federal government.

 In the Senate, Dawes was chairman of the Committee on Indian Affairs.
 He concentrated on enactment of laws that he believed were for the benefit of the Indians.
 In the late 19th century, after the Indian Wars, there were widespread fears that the Indians were disappearing and that their tribes would cease to exist.
 In the West, Indians had been forced onto reservations and were struggling with poor lands and too little area, as well as encroachment by white settlers.
 In the East, most Indians were landless and were largely believed to have entered or been marginal to majority culture.
 Well-meaning people such as Dawes believed that the Indians had to assimilate to majority culture to survive, and should take up subsistence farming, still dominant in agriculture.

-In 1869, Dawes became a founding member of the Monday Evening Club, a men's literary society in Pittsfield, Massachusetts.
+In 1869 Dawes became a founding member of the Monday Evening Club, a men's literary society in Pittsfield, Massachusetts.